hmueller01/homA-components/garage/README.md

 # HomA - Garage
-This component is an ESP8266 project of a garage unit (e.g. to check garage door status, switch the pump of the well, and so on).
+This component is an ESP8266 project of a garage unit (e.g. to check garage door status, switch the pump of the cistern, and so on).

 ### Basic Requirements
 * ESP8266 board, e.g. ESP12E (ebay)